 Our success is the result of the hard work and dedication of our people.
-We reject bribery and corruption as a way of building our business.
-We must not demand a bribe.
+We reject bribery and all forms of corruption as a way of building our business.
+We have zero tolerance on corrupt practices such as bribery, embezzlement, extortion, influence peddling or facilitation payments.

-Anti-Bribery and corruption laws also prohibit creation of inaccurate or false books and records and they require companies to develop and maintain adequate controls regarding corporate assets and accounting.
+Anti-bribery and corruption laws also prohibit creation of inaccurate or false books and records and they require companies to develop and maintain adequate controls regarding corporate assets and accounting.

-Bribery and corruption are prohibited by several laws applicable to FWD including: the Prevention of Bribery Ordinance (Hong Kong).
-You should also follow the anti-corruption laws and policy in place in your country
+Bribery and corruption are prohibited by several laws applicable to FWD including the Prevention of Bribery Ordinance (Hong Kong).
+You should also follow the anti-corruption laws and policy in place in your country.